 The chapter invokes the tradition of critical discourse analysis (CDA) and shows how it can be used to analyze Ben-Gurion’s scare rhetoric as a device with which to bolster the fighting and pioneering spirit of the Jewish people as reflected in the antithesis relation.
 I will try to show how Ben-Gurion strove to skew and manipulate the political discourse in order to raise the soldiers’ fighting morale, promote ideological positions on Zionist pioneering and the Jewish people’s psychological fortitude, and, thus amplify its fighting spirit.
 He made this effort, as I will show in the article proper, in the belief that it would be the soldiers’ fighting spirit and faith in the justness of the war, and not the quantity of arms, that would ultimately determine the outcome.

 David Ben-Gurion (16 October 1886–1 December 1973) was the primary national founder of the State of Israel and the first Prime Minister of Israel.
-He was the preeminent leader of the community in British Mandate Palestine from 1935 until the establishment of the State of Israel in 1948, which he led until 1963 with a short break in 1954–1955.
+He was the preeminent leader of the community in British Mandate Palestine from 1935 until the establishment of the State of Israel in 1948, which he led until 1963 with a short break betweem 1954 and 1955.

 Ben-Gurion’s passion for Zionism, which began early in life, led him to become a major Zionist leader and executive head of the World Zionist Organization in 1946 (Brenner & Frisch 2003:184).
-As head of the Jewish Agency from 1935, and later president of the Jewish Agency Executive, he was the de facto leader of the Jewish community in Palestine and largely led its struggle for an independent Jewish state in Mandatory Palestine.
+As head of the Jewish Agency from 1935, and later president of the Jewish Agency Executive, he was the de facto leader of the Jewish community in Palestine and, to a great extent, directed the struggle for an independent Jewish state in Mandatory Palestine.
 On 14 May 1948, he formally proclaimed the establishment of the State of Israel and was the first to sign the Israeli Declaration of Independence, which he had helped to write.
-Ben-Gurion led Israel during the 1948 Arab Israeli War and united the various Jewish militias into the Israel Defense Forced.
-Subsequently, he became Known as Israel’s founding father.
+Ben-Gurion led Israel during the 1948 Arab Israeli War and united the various Jewish militias into the Israel Defense Forces.
+Subsequently, he became lnown as Israel’s founding father.

 Following the war, Ben-Gurion served as Israel’s first prime minister and minister of defense.
 As prime minister, he helped build the state institutions, presiding over national projects aimed at the development of the country.
 He also oversaw the absorption of vast numbers of Jews from all over the world.
-A centerpiece of his foreign policy was improving relationships with the West Germans.
+A centerpiece of his foreign policy was improving relationss with the West Germans.
 He worked with Konrad Adenauer’s government in Bonn, and West Germany provided large sums (in the Reparations Agreement between Israel and West Germany) in compensation for Nazi Germany‘s confiscation of Jewish property during the Holocaust (Lavy 1996: 45).

 2. The Holocaust in the Israeli Political Discourse

-Prior to the 1967 war, the Holocaust was not part of everyday reality in Israel.
+Prior to the 1967 war, the Holocaust was not an obvious part of everyday reality in Israel.
 It was not taught in schools and was rarely mentioned in survivors’ homes.
 The decision by Egyptian ruler Gamal Abed al Nasser to close the Suez Canal and blockade the Straits of Tiran to Israeli shipping, coupled with the feeling that the country’s survival was in jeopardy, led to tensions, mainly among the families of survivors.
 However, Israel’s decisive and total victory in the war offered certain proof that only way of ensuring the Jewish people’s survival in Israel was a strong army.
 Israel would guarantee that there would never be another Shoah (Holocaust).
 Since then, almost every politician repeatedly uses the Holocaust in demands regarding the borders of Israel and its enemies and in all negotiations over the occupied territories under Israeli army control (Keren 2015: 173).